Voyage-local-chat-group/voyage-local-chat-group/README.md

 ### Build Instructions
 1. Pull this repository and open it with your preferred Code Editor
-2. run `cd frontend` in the terminal.
+2. Run `cd frontend` in the terminal.
 3. Run `flutter build` in the terminal to compile app.